 - Maintain your bicycle properly.

-- Refer to the campus bike map for suggested bike-friendly routes.
+- Refer to the Princeton area bike map for suggested bike-friendly routes.

 - Yield to pedestrians at crosswalks and intersections.
 Walk your bike when campus traffic is congested.
 Pass with caution on the left and alert the people around you before doing so.